Market Analysis

 Market Trends and Future Outlook

-As the market adjusts, experts predict that the U.S. residential solar sector will stabilize at approximately 35 GW annually by 2026-2030.
-This growth will be supported by advancements in battery technology, digital solutions, and proactive policy measures aimed at enhancing solar accessibility.
+As the market adjusts, experts predict that the U.S. This growth will be supported by advancements in battery technology, digital solutions, and proactive policy measures aimed at enhancing solar accessibility.
 Furthermore, the expansion of virtual power plants (VPPs) could provide additional value to grid stability, fostering a more sustainable energy ecosystem.